DanielBMarkham/Info-Ops/manuscript/chapter1.md

 They would all be dead within four hours.

-As the huge, 150+ ton airplane went nosewheel-up and began climbing into the sky, Dubois was at the controls.
+As the huge, 150-ton airplane went nosewheel-up and began climbing into the sky, Dubois was at the controls.
 As senior pilot, he always took the controls on the first part of the flight.
 But the flight was too long for any one person to fly, so around 3.5 hours into the flight, he turned the controls over to the new guy, the junior copilot.

 He reminds them that they're entering the normal thunderstorm area and to be careful.